lindenb/jvarkit/docs/BamStats04.md

       Default: sample
       Possible Values: [readgroup, sample, library, platform, center, sample_by_platform, sample_by_center, sample_by_platform_by_center, any]
     -R, --ref
       [20180126]If set, a column with the GC% will be added.
+Also used to read CRAM.
     --version
       print version and exit